Sudeepthi57/hailuo-video-automation/README.md

 | `NEXT_PUBLIC_API_URL` | `frontend/.env.local` | Backend URL |
 | `NEXT_PUBLIC_API_KEY` | `frontend/.env.local` | Must match `API_KEY` |

-> **Note:** `GenerateScreen.tsx` currently has the URL and key hardcoded.
-Update lines 12–13 to use `process.env.NEXT_PUBLIC_*` when you add the `.env.local` file.
+> **Note:** `GenerateScreen.tsx` still has `API_URL` and `API_KEY` hardcoded at lines 12–13.
+Update them to use `process.env.NEXT_PUBLIC_API_URL` / `process.env.NEXT_PUBLIC_API_KEY` when deploying beyond localhost.

 ---

 ## First-Time Login

 The backend uses a persistent Chromium profile to stay logged in to Hailuo.
-Run this once:
+The session is saved to `hailuo_profile/` at the project root and reused for all future runs.

+### Option A — In-app (recommended)

+With both the backend and frontend running, open [http://localhost:3000](http://localhost:3000).
+If your session has expired or was never set up, use the **LoginScreen** component:

+1. Click **Open Hailuo & Log In** — a Chrome window opens pointing to hailuoai.video
+2. Log in manually in that window
+3. Click **I've Logged In ✓** — the backend closes the window and verifies the session cookie

+A floating **Open Hailuo** button on every screen lets you reopen the browser tab at any time.

+### Option B — CLI (legacy)

 ```bash
 cd backend
 python login.py
 ```

 A browser window opens — log in to Hailuo manually, then press **Enter** in the terminal.
-The session is saved to `hailuo_profile/` at the project root and reused for all future runs.

 ---